 Sourcing Guru Interview: Susanna Frazier

 I actually worked as an IT Recruiter fresh out of college for about a year.
 Then I hopped over to Thailand in pursuit of some wanderlust and also to teach English.
-When I moved back to the states I recruited during the day and went to grad school for education at night.
+When I moved back to the States I recruited during the day and went to the grad school for education at night.

-As a kid, when asked what I wanted to be when I grew up, I’d wholeheartedly respond that I wasn’t growing up.
+As a kid, when asked who I wanted to be when I grew up, I’d wholeheartedly respond that I wasn’t growing up.
 People usually like what they’re good at, but I tend to get bored with things I’m good at.
-So, I’ve never been set on a single path – I guess you could say my career aspirations have always been pretty open-ended… “to be challenged.”
+So, I’ve never been set on a single path – I guess you could say my career aspirations have always been pretty open-ended… I wanted “to be challenged.”

 My hairdresser was actually the one that recommended IT recruiting.
 She knew my college journey and thought I’d be able to “talk the talk” (education background in both engineering and business) and “walk the walk” (extracurricular activities spanned sorority life and sports, lacrosse).
 I’m still involved in recruiting because space has continued to challenge.

 You have a really strong personal brand.
 How does it help/hinder in life and business?
 Who are the thought leaders in HR tech that you follow?

 Ha.
 Thanks!
 I suppose personal branding has made me more approachable.
 This has helped to form an inbound recruiting and networking standpoint but hindering from a time-management standpoint.

 Some of the HR Tech Leaders that I love to follow are as curious as I am and share a #sharingiscaring mentality – like Jan Tegze, Mark Lundgren, Aaron Lintz, Greg Hawkes, and Sarah Goldberg.